sarulse/SampleCode/CakePHPMVCcodewithJS/README.md

 ### Summary of the project

-•	A form that collects and displays city data is rendered through view file.
+•	AN user inputs the data about a City in a HTML form and sends an email.

 •	There are three sections in the form: Location, Industries and Statistics.